-Table 1 Species likely to be affected and for which a survey will be required

-Proposals for development that will trigger a Priority Species survey Bats Barn Owls Gt.
-Crested Newts Otters Waters Voles Badgers Reptiles Amphibians Schedule 8 Plants BAP Species Proposed development which includes the modification, conversion, demolition or removal of buildings and structures (especially roof voids) involving the following: - - - - - - - - - - - • all agricultural buildings (for example, farmhouses and barns) particularly of traditional brick or stone construction and/or with • • • - - - - - - - - exposed wooden beams greater than 20cm thick all buildings with weather boarding and / or hanging tiles regardless of location • - - - - - - - - - - pre-1960 detached buildings and structures within 200m of woodland and / or water • - - - - - - - - - - pre-1914 buildings within 400m of woodland and / or water • - - - - - - - - - - pre-1914 buildings with gable ends or slate roofs, regardless of location • - - - - - - - - - - all tunnels, kilns, ice- houses, adits, military fortifications, air raid shelters, cellars and similar underground ducts and structures • - - - - - - - - - - all bridge structures (especially over water and wet ground) • - - - - - - - - - - Proposals involving lighting of churches and listed buildings or flood lighting of green space within 50m of woodland, water, field hedgerows or lines of trees with obvious connectivity to woodland or water • • • - - - - - - - - Proposals affecting woodland, or field hedgerows and/or lines of trees with obvious connectivity to woodland or water bodies • - • - - - • - - • • Proposed tree work (felling or lopping) and / or development affecting: - - - - - - - - - - - • old and veteran trees that are older than 100 years • - • - - - - - - - • trees with obvious holes, cracks or cavities • - • - - - - - - - • trees with substantial ivy Cover • - • - - - - - - - • trees with a girth greater than 1m at chest height • - • - - - - - - - • Proposals affecting gravel pits, quarries, cliff faces or caves • - • - - - - • - - • Major proposals within 250m of a pond or Minor proposals within 100m of pond (Note: A major proposals is one that is more than 10 dwellings or more than 0.5 hectares or for non-residential development is more than 1000m 2 floor area or more than 1 hectare) - • - - - - • Proposals affecting or within 25m of rivers, streams, ditches lakes, or other aquatic habitats such as reedbeds or fen • - • - • • - - • • • Proposals affecting 'derelict' land (brownfield sites), - - • • - - • • • - •
+Table 1 Species likely to be affected and for which a survey will be required Proposals for development that will trigger a Priority Species survey Bats Barn owls Breeding birds Gt. crested newts Otters Water voles Badgers Reptiles Amphibians Schedule 8 plants BAP species Proposed development which includes the modification, conversion, demolition or removal of buildings and structures (especially roof voids) involving the following: all agricultural buildings (e.g. farmhouses and barns) particularly of traditional brick or stone construction and/or with exposed wooden beams greater than 20cm thick • • • all buildings with weather boarding and / or hanging tiles regardless of location • pre-1960 detached buildings and structures within 200m of woodland and/or water • pre-1914 buildings within 400m of woodland and/or water • pre-1914 buildings with gable ends or slate roofs, regardless of location • all tunnels, kilns, ice-houses, adits, military fortifications, air raid shelters, cellars and similar underground ducts and structures • all bridge structures (especially over water and wet ground) • Proposals involving lighting of churches and listed buildings or flood lighting of green space within 50m of woodland, water, field hedgerows or lines of trees with obvious connectivity to woodland or water • • • Proposals affecting woodland, or field hedgerows and/or lines of trees with obvious connectivity to woodland or water bodies • • • • • Proposed tree work (felling or lopping) and / or development affecting: old and veteran trees that are older than 100 years • • • trees with obvious holes, cracks or cavities • • • trees with substantial ivy cover • • trees with a girth greater than 1m at chest height • • •